How long Does an oil change take?

 The quality of the service is also linked to your expertise.
 If you know what are you doing, you can easily change the engine oil like a professional.
 It's a fairly straightforward job, with very few specialised tools needed.

 You also need to consider how you are going to dispose of the used oil.
-Don't be tempted to pour it down the drain, it must be disposed of safely.
+Don't be tempted to pour it down the drain, it must be disposed of safely in your local recycling centre.

 Some modern vehicles use special oil filter wrenches, so make sure you do your research before starting.
 You may also need an OBD II reader for resetting the change oil service light.